IIIF/api/source/presentation/4.0/examples.md

         "z": 10.0
       },
       {
-        "__comment": "scaleto the right size in the model's space", "type": "ScaleTransform",
+        "__comment": "scale to the right size in the model's space", "type": "ScaleTransform",
         "x": 10.0,
         "y": 10.0,